ndncmnky/Signal-iOS/README.md

 Copyright 2014-2019 Open Whisper Systems

+You will find the official Signal iOS messaging app [here](https://github.com/signalapp/Signal-iOS).

-Copyright © 2020 NO DANCE MONKEY, isl imited to the stabilisation of the build process and the integration of the [Incognito Pay Kit](https://github.com/IncognitoPayKit/IncognitoPayKit).
+Copyright © 2020 NO DANCE MONKEY, is limited to the stabilisation of the build process and the integration of the [Incognito Pay Kit](https://github.com/IncognitoPayKit/IncognitoPayKit).

 _Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc., registered in the U.S. and other countries._